antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 This includes anything information that is personally identifying, confidential or privileged (including anything rated as 'OFFICIAL' under the Government Security Classifications.

-Authorisation levels should be created according to need, using the principle of least privileged access.
+Authorisation levels **SHOULD** be created according to need, using the principle of least privileged access.

 Sources: